anandjain55/Portfolio_Analytics/README.md

 # Anand's Analytics Portfolio
-# Project 1 - Sales Dashboard and Datawarehouse with Product and Customer Hierarchy Levels (https://github.com/anandjain55/DWH_SSIS_PowerBI_VertriebReport)
+# Project 1 - Sales Dashboard and Datawarehouse with Product and Customer Hierarchy Levels (https://github.com/anandjain55/Sales-Dashboard)
 * This is the project I did during my internship which includes first importing data into SQL Server using SSIS.
+* Procedure followed during project is as follows:
 1. Staging Area of Datawarehouse has been created using SSIS and then all raw data has been imported to SQL Server.
 2. In SQL Server CORE Layer has been created for Dimension and Fact tables using Stored Procedures.
 3. StarSchema has been generated from these tables.